TianWilliam0/Final_Design/README.md

 5. **`vedio.py`**
    Used for video synthesis, generating an introductory video.

+6. **`Presentation file.mp4`**
+   A demonstration video showing how the system works and its capabilities.

 ## Features

 - **Multimodal Integration**: Combines large language models with image, video, and audio data.